WoSecMontreal/Workshops/RE102-x64-Debugging/Workshop_Setup_Guide.md

 Few reasons why:
 - You do not need to modify any current setup of your machine.
-- You can get rid of the VM after the lab.
+- You can get rid of the VM after the lab :sob: .
 - Create a dedicated lab entirely for reversing and for future RE on malicious binaries.

 Obtain a Windows 64-bit VM from here --> https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/